poh42/TDapp/README.md

 - [Get a mailchimp api key](https://eepurl.com/dyijVH) and then input it on the `MAILCHIMP_API_KEY` environment variable.
 This is used to send emails here `app/utils/email.py`
 - Get a [twilio account](https://www.twilio.com) and from its dashboard [get an auth token, an account sid](https://support.twilio.com/hc/en-us/articles/223136027-Auth-Tokens-and-How-to-Change-Them) and a telephone that's going to be used to send messages.
 Internally we use the Twilio client to make requests to the API.
 You can see the implementation here `app/sms/utils_.py`.
 Then you'll be able to set up the environment variables `TWILIO_ACCOUNT_SID` `TWILIO_AUTH_TOKEN` and `TWILIO_FROM_PHONE`

+## Crons

+There are three cron tasks running the app.

+### send_sms_upcoming_challenges

+This cron task is ran every minute to send messages indicating that a challenge is about to start

+Here's the implementation `app/sms/main.py`

+### fix_challenges_one_result

+This cron task is ran every 5 minutes to award the credits of a challenge in which only a single result has been proxy_set_header

+You can see the implementation here `app/challenge_maintenance/fix_challenges.py`

+### set_challenges_closed

+This cron task is ran every 5 minutes to set all challenges that are open to closed if they have been open for more than a day.

+The implementation can be checked here `app/challenge_maintenance/set_challenges_closed.py`

 ## Running the app

 For the first run: